postyizhan/PostDrop/README_EN.md

 - **🔄 Player Control**: Players can toggle item protection on or off
 - **🔔 Automatic Update Checking**: Automatically checks for and notifies about new versions
 - **🌐 Multi-language Support**: Built-in Chinese and English language packs
+- **📊 Placeholder Support**: Supports PlaceholderAPI variables for use in scoreboards, holograms, etc.

 ## 💻 Installation